telerik/kendo-ui-core/docs/aspnet-mvc/mvc-6/known-issues.md

 ### Common

 - Limited set of helpers.
 Interim releases will add more widgets.
-- As of ASP.NET MVC BETA 8 [Deferred initialization feature](/aspnet-mvc/fundamentals.html#deferred-initialization) will not work as the View is rendered async and the widget is not able to register its scripts prior to calling the DeferredScripts HtmlHelper extension method.
-This is currently only possible when widget is rendered via its Render method.

-        @{Html.Kendo().NumericTextBox()
+- As of ASP.NET MVC BETA 8, due to change in the View rendering, [Deferred initialization option](/aspnet-mvc/fundamentals.html#deferred-initialization) can be set only as last setting.

+        @(Html.Kendo().NumericTextBox()
               .Name("age")
+              /*other configuration..*/
               .Deferred()
-              .Render();
-        }
+        )

 ### Grid